SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/generic-test.md

 The root node should be named `testExecutions`.
 Its version attribute should be set to `1`.

 Insert a `file` element for each test file.
-Its `path` attribute can be either absolute or relative to the root of the module.
+Its `path` attribute can be either absolute or relative to the project's base directory (root module).

 **Note** unlike for coverage reports, the files present in the report must be test file names, not source code files covered by tests.